 Money-back guarantee: 30 DAYS

 ExpressVPN does things a little differently because its extension simply allows you to control the full VPN app from within your favorite browser.
 This makes it quick and easy to change location as needed, and on that note, this VPN has servers in around 105 countries.
-It’s able to access stubborn geo-blocked platforms like Hulu and sidestep the world’s strictest digital censorship, plus you can connect 10 devices at a time on the Basic plan.
+It’s able to access stubborn geo-blocked platforms like Hulu and sidestep the world’s strictest digital censorship, plus you can connect 10 devices at a time on the Basic plan (14 if you go for the Pro plan).
 Customer support is available 24/7 via live chat.

 Buy this VPN if: